gaps-closure/mules/preprocessor-design.md

   * Snarf the CLE label to JSON mappings and write to companion file
   * Rewrite the pragma cle to pragma clang directives for most of the functionality we need

+Now that we have reduced the problem to the above two, we can set up a Lark grammar for CLE and use python clang bindings to do the tokenizing of the C/C++ program.

+Another interesting alternative is to write a m4 program, after all, m4 is designed for pre-preprocessing tasks.